 At the Law Office of John Lemieux, we deal with disputes between people every day.
 Our founding attorney is a trained and certified mediator with decades of experience that can be put to work for you.
 He can assist you in identifying and clarifying the issue, communicating constructively without fault-finding, meeting on common ground, and finding acceptable solutions that will allow you to move forward and even work together in the future.

-Request a free 30-minute consultation with our Portland, ME real estate dispute attorney by contacting us online or at (207) 709-0346.
+Request a free 15-minute initial consultation to see if our mediation services are for you with our Portland, ME real estate dispute attorney by contacting us online or at (207) 709-0346.
 Also serving Mid Coast, Lewiston-Auburn, and York County.

 Real Estate Disputes in Maine

 Disputes in real estate can arise between various parties connected to the property.
 These can include neighbors, buyers, sellers, joint owners, landlords and tenants, contractors, subcontractors, property developers, lending institutions and borrowers, real estate agents and brokers, and anyone else involved in a real estate transaction or property issue.